Broken and Fractured Bone Litigators in Hollywood

 - Swelling and bruising at the implant site

-Manufacturer Liability for a Hip Replacement Failure
+Manufacturer Liability for a Broken and Fractured Bone Failure

 The manufacturer of a defective product can be held accountable under various theories of liability, including strict liability and negligence.
 A product manufacturer is strictly liable for injuries caused by a defective product if the defect was unreasonably dangerous to the consumer.
 The plaintiff has to prove that the dangerous product caused his or her injuries and damages.
 A manufacturer is negligent if it had a duty of care, breached the duty of care (by producing a defective product), and caused injury.